irunazushan/irunazushan.github.io/Projects/LinuxNetwork/task.md

 - Add a screenshots with the call and output of the used commands to the report.

 ## Part 4.
 Network firewall

-"After connecting the machines, the next our task is to control the information flowing over the connection.
-For that we use firewalls."

 **== Task ==**